Sambuq-com-Inc/wit/README.md

 6. The frontend code will be submitted in the `src/front_end` folder.
 7. Do not commit any system-generated files in the repo.
 8. Upload your latest resume in the resume folder.
 9. Once the test is complete.
-Create an issue with title - TEST SUBMISSION: WIT_LASTNAME_FIRSTNAME_BRANCH_CODE_SEMESTER and link your forked repository in the descrption.
+Come back to this repository and create an issue with title - TEST SUBMISSION: WIT_LASTNAME_FIRSTNAME_BRANCH_CODE_SEMESTER and link your forked repository in the descrption.

 **PLEASE NOTE:**